Grelot/blog/content/articles/obitools/index.md

 ## Metabarcoding data processing workflow

-Here, we describe the bioinformatics workflow used by [SPYGEN](http://www.spygen.com/) to generate species environmental presence from raw eDNA data.
-This workflow is based on OBItools.

-### Sequencing data

 Metabarcoding data to process are FASTQ files.

 Structure of a DNA fragment is as follow: